jeffknupp/sandman/README.rst

     app.run()

-That's it! **You don't even need to tell ``sandman`` what tables your database contains.** Just point sandman at your database and let it do all the heavy lifting
+**You don't even need to tell ``sandman`` what tables your database contains.** Just point sandman at your database and let it do all the heavy lifting

 Let's start our new service and make a request.
 While we're at it, lets make use of Sandman's awesome filtering capability by specifying a